Adeyemi012/Employee-Stress-and-Health-Analysis/README.md

 **Monthly Heart Rate Patterns:** Review and analyze factors that could cause monthly changes in heart rate, such as workload or seasonal influences, and adjust health programs to manage these variations better.

 **Stress Symptoms Analysis:** Increase support for anxiety and depression with more counseling options.
 Address anger and loneliness with targeted programs.
 For Physical Symptoms focus on reducing fatigue and back pain through wellness programs and better work setups, and provide extra support for conditions like stomach aches that significantly impact heart rate.

-**Cortisol Levels by Time of Day:** Investigate potential factors causing the midday peak in cortisol levels and the fluctuations throughout the day.
-Consider adjusting work schedules or wellness programs to align with natural cortisol rhythms and address any underlying issues contributing to these variations.

 **Severity by Stress Duration:** Focus on supporting employees with moderate stress, particularly those with 4-6 months of stress.
 Address mild stress early to prevent escalation.
 Adjust support based on how long employees have been stressed.